Sowmya74/DNSC_6330_Responsible_Machine_Learning/README.md

 - `dice-ml`

 ### Description
-This notebook extends the COMPAS model from Homework 1 using explainability methods from Lecture 02.
+This notebook extends the COMPAS model from Individual Assignment 1 using explainability methods.
 It includes:
 - Building a logistic regression model and a gradient boosted tree model
 - Comparison of prediction performance across racial groups
 - SHAP beeswarm summary plots
-- SHAP waterfall plots for the highest risk and lowest risk African-American and Caucasian defendants
+- SHAP waterfall plots for the highest risk and lowest risk African American and Caucasian defendants
 - LIME explanations for the same individuals
 - Comparison of SHAP and LIME feature attributions
 - DiCE counterfactual explanations